 Australia is one of the Southern Hemisphere’s most prosperous countries and as such is an important importer of flowers.
-While it does play host to a number of flower shows such as those in Melbourne, Perth and Sydney, and has a rich selection of domestically grown flowers; the demand is such that said supply can sometimes just not keep up.
+While it does play host to a number of flowers shows such as those in Melbourne, Perth, and Sydney, and has a rich selection of domestically grown flowers; the demand is such that said supply can sometimes just not keep up.
 So its market over the years has opened up to imports especially of Tulips from the Netherlands, Roses from China, India, Africa and other markets.
 Exotics like Chrysanthemums and Asters from Japan are wildly popular.
-While the European staples including Gerberas, Carnations and others are also imported from Germany, Greece and other EU states.
+While the European staples including Gerberas, Carnations, and others are also imported from Germany, Greece and other EU states.

 Top Tips To Consider When Buying Flowers For Gifting

 - Local flowers are best: Local flowers are used to the climate, have a certain significance to the populace and hold their shape and freshness longer.

 - Researching the meaning of flowers: In one culture the Lily may be considered a mourning flower, whereas, in another, the romantic aspect of the same flower may hold more importance.
 Depending on the culture, it is important to research the meanings of the flowers before considering gifting them, in order to avoid inadvertent disrespect or embarrassment.

 - Checking the overall state of the flowers: If and when possible always check the overall state of the flowers before incorporating them into your bouquet.
 Even the slightest of blemishes can aesthetically damage the appearance of the arrangement.
 Flowers with blemishes often spoil early and can be perceived as sloppy, or disrespectful.